 You will also need a bag to hold everything that you collect along the way.
 You may also want to bring along a pair of rubber gloves.
 The gloves are to protect your hands when you are picking up some garbage.
 Although, I would advise that you stick by your child’s side when they are looking for garbage.
 Don’t pick up anything that looks sharp or dangerous.

-A few of our favourite Earth Day books
+Check out our favourite Earth Day books for Kids

 Other Earth Day activities for kids…